jameslutley/haml-html5-boilerplate/README.md

 #### Credits

-- Rachael Andrew's "HTML5 boilerplate" in her excellent article [Stop solving problems you don’t yet have](http://www.rachelandrew.co.uk/archives/2012/03/21/stop-solving-problems-you-dont-yet-have/) was a big infulence behind the default markup this boilerplate compiles to.
+- Rachael Andrew's "HTML5 boilerplate" in her excellent article [Stop solving problems you don’t yet have](http://www.rachelandrew.co.uk/archives/2012/03/21/stop-solving-problems-you-dont-yet-have/) was a big infulence on the default markup this boilerplate compiles to.
 - Whilst you're there, also read [Responsibly Responsive: developing the Greenbelt website](http://www.rachelandrew.co.uk/archives/2012/03/16/responsibly-responsive-developing-the-greenbelt-website/).
 - Jeremy Keith's [dConstruct optimisation](http://adactio.com/journal/5439/) is an excellent starting point for "mobile first" optimisation.